 Division 5 — Lodgers

-105. Certain persons deemed to be lodgers of licensed premises
+105. Persons deemed lodgers of licensed premises in some cases

 [(1), (2) deleted]

 (3) Where on the licensed premises no bedroom accommodation is available and other guest accommodation is provided there or on adjacent premises by or on behalf of the licensee in a location approved by the Director, a person so accommodated shall be deemed to be a lodger of the licensed premises.